Dilshan97/SellNBy-e-commerce-system-PAF/README.md

-**Sell-N-Buy | e-commerce Project**
+# Sell-N-Buy | e-commerce Project

 This Project based on the 3 Year Programming Application and Frameworks Module.

 **This project include 5 REST full web services** .
- - List item
+ - Item Service
- - user authentication
+ - user authentication Service
- - items
- - payments
+ - payment Service
- - customer reviews
+ - customer reviews Service
- - admin
+ - admin Service

 **Technologies, libraries and tools used for this project**